MarianBastiurea/happycoding/README.md

 This project contains 100 problems from w3resource.com and other sources and my solutions for them using the Java language.

-For implementing the solutions, I used Java features like data types, operators, control flow and data structures like arrays and two-dimensional arrays.
+For implementing the solutions, **I used Java features like data types, operators, control flow and data structures like arrays and two-dimensional arrays**.

 These problems cover the most common problems in software development like computation, data transformation, data validation, data manipulation, searching and sorting.